 According to the Trafficking Protocol human trafficking means “the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of others or other forms of sexual exploitation, forced labour or services, slavery or practices similor to slavery, servitude or the removal of organs”.
 Since the adoption of the Trafficking Protocol a lot of states have enacted antitrafficking laws that generally reflect this broad definition, while international and regional organisations have adopted documents combating trafficking in persons.

 This Research Guide is intended as a starting point for research on Human Trafficking.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's subject heading (keyword) Human Trafficking is instrumental for searching through the Catalogue.
+The Library's systematic classification → Transnational crime and subject heading (keyword) Human Trafficking are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Bulut, U., Turkey: The Business of Refugee Smuggling, Sex Trafficking, Gatestone Institute, 3-4-2016.